Sung-Huan/ANNOgesic/docs/source/test_case.rst

          -rt all_1 \
          -pj ANNOgesic

-``optimize_tss_processing`` will compare manual checked TSSs with predicted TSSs to search the best parameters.
+``optimize_tss_ps`` will compare manual checked TSSs with predicted TSSs to search the best parameters.
 Results of the different parameters will be printed in the screen.
 We only set 25 runs for testing.
 Once the optimization is done, you can find several files.